n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 Specifically, shaping engines were expected to reorder post-base
 <samp>"Halant,_Consonant_"</samp> sequences to <samp>"_Consonant_,Halant"</samp>.

-As a result, a font's <abbr>GSUB</abbr> substitutions would be written to match
+As a result, a font's <abbr title="Glyph Substitution table">GSUB</abbr> substitutions would be written to match
 <samp>"_Consonant_,Halant"</samp> sequences in all pre-base and post-base positions.